ydjjabt/Freebees/README.md

 - Users can add one item at a time with its physical address as location.
 - Users can remove an item from the map  when it becomes unavailable.
 - Users can use their location based on IP address.
-- Users can search the item by its name.
+- Users can search the database by item name.

 ## In progress

 - Filter based on when item was submitted.
+- Users can upload pictures along with their posting.

 ## Git Workflow

-Please refer to the `_CONTRIBUTING.md `file to see our git workflow.
+Please refer to the [CONTRIBUTING.md](_CONTRIBUTING.md) file to see our git workflow.

 ## Style Guide

-Please refer to the `_STYLE-GUIDE.md `file to see our style guide.
+Please refer to the [STYLE-GUIDE.md](_STYLE-GUIDE.md) file to see our style guide.

 ## Contributors
 - Collin Adams ([Collin Adams](https://github.com/collinadams))